FDA Panel Endorses Gene Therapy For A Form Of Childhood Blindness

 "I've been able to see things that I've never seen before, like stars, fireworks, and even the moon," Christian Guardino, 17, of Long Island, N.Y., told the committee.
 "I will forever be grateful for receiving gene therapy."

-The FDA isn't obligated to follow the recommendations of its advisory committees, but the agency usually does.
+The FDA isn't obligated to follow the recommendations of its advisory committees, but it usually does.

 If the treatment is approved, one concern is cost.
 Some analysts have speculated it could cost hundreds of thousands of dollars to treat each eye, meaning the cost for each patient could approach $1 million.